maxpou/maxpou.fr/_drafts/immutability-js.md

 ```

 The previous examples bring severals problems:
 * after mutation, the variable's name and her associated values doesn't match anymore.
 I mean the initial structure behind `bills` are changed. `changeBillsCurrency()` function change data behind bills.
-So the values associated to bills doesnt represent bills.
+So the values associated to bills doesnt represent bills anymore.
-* we can't to reorder the functions call order.
-For example, I cannot start by printing the bill, then using the `doSomething()` and finish with `doSomethingElse()`.
+* we can't to reorder the functions call.
+For example, I cannot start by `print(bills)`, then using the `doSomething()bills` and finish with `doSomethingElse(bills)`.
+Theses function use differents version of the same variable.

+if data is mutable, you have to know the order access of this data.

 ### Thread safety

-Due to the browser, JavaScript is fully asynchronous.
+One last advantage for moving into immutable object is the Thread safety.
+On a multi-threaded application, two threads can manipulate 2 differents versions of one data structure.
+However, JavaScript is concurent by default, so we're not really impected by this aspect (I didn't try with [parallel.js](https://parallel.js.org/)).

 ## Pitfalls & Misconceptions